syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 ## Binding data to list view

-Create a custom adapter for ListView and customize the appearance of each item by overriding `GetView` method in the inherited class of BaseAdapter<T>.
-Where the list view can be hosted within the content region of tab item.
+Create a custom adapter for `ListView`, and customize the appearance of each item by overriding the `GetView` method in the inherited class of BaseAdapter in which the list view can be hosted within the content region of tab item.

 {% highlight c# %}